The new Grindleton Pavilion is available for your events!

 The fells and valleys of the Forest of Bowland AONB, Pendle Hill and the Ribble Valley are internationally recognised as outstanding landscapes.

-The next meeting of the Parish Council will be at 7:30pm in the Parish Room in the school on 15 July 2013.
-All are welcome.
+The next meeting of the Parish Council will be on 6 January 2014

-The Village Diary lists the principal village events, including public events at the Pavilion; the Diary is here.
+The Village Diary lists the principal village events, including notable public events at the Pavilion; the Village Diary is here.
 It does not list regular monthly or weekly events such as WI meetings and church services.
+For regular events at the Pavilion, such as exercise classes etc., consult the Pavilion Diary.

 St. Ambrose Parish Church events are principally on the Churches web-page.